Nic Frost to appear as Santa in DW Christmas Special.

 In part one of the series finale, Dark Water, we learnt that Missy (aka The Master), had been collecting the minds of the deceased to use as a new army of Cybermen.

 In Death In Heaven, her reason for going to all this effort is revealed.
 No sooner have the Cybermen marched down the steps of St Paul's Cathedral, than the U.N.I.T. team arrive, led by Kate Stewart, daughter of the late, beloved Alistair Lethbridge Stewart for those who aren't familiar with that particular relationship.
 The Cybermen blast off into the air and explode to create an ominous looking dark cloud.
 To me, this make the Cybermen way too overpowered.
 I know we have seen flying Cybermen before but this simply makes them more like the Sentinels (Marvel comics robotic mutant killers).
+I've always felt that the Cybermen were far more frightening when they showed an "organic" aspect of themselves.
+Despite advances in make up and costume, I still find the 10th planet Cybermen and to a lesser extent, the Earthshock models far more chilling.

 Both the Doctor and Missy are tranquilised and taken aboard an Air force One style aircraft where the Doctor discovers that the enactment of emergency protocols have made him President Of Earth.
 The minds that have been harvested by Missy are then used to seed the cloud and it begins to rain on cemeteries around the world.
 This "rain" is actually something that is similar to nanobots that have the complete blueprint information to turn the dead into cybermen.
 The Doctor informs the U.N.I.T team that there is simply no defence against an army that can weaponise the dead.